Welcome to the Pediatric Pain and Sleep Innovations Lab

 Help us answer questions about childhood health and illness, and help other children in the future.
 Learn more.

 Dr. Tonya Palermo is a professor of anesthesiology, pediatrics and psychiatry at the University of Washington School of Medicine.
-She serves as Associate Director for the Center for Child Health, Behavior, and Development.
-Dr. Palermo’s longstanding NIH-funded research program has focused on assessment and treatment of chronic pain in children and adolescents.
-She is specifically interested in cognitive-behavioral interventions, delivery of psychological treatment via the internet, sleep disturbances, and parent/family factors as they relate to pain treatment.
-Through her work as Program Director for the University of Washington Anesthesiology T32 program, Dr. Palermo is active in training clinician-scientists at the postdoctoral and junior faculty level.
-Dr. Palermo has served on the Executive Boards of the Society of Pediatric Psychology and the American Pain Society, serves as an Associate Editor for the Clinical Journal of Pain and for the Journal of Pediatric Psychology, and has been elected Fellow of the American Psychological Association.
-Dr. Palermo also serves as a regular member of an NIH study section, Behavioral Medicine Interventions and Outcomes.
+She serves as associate director for the Center for Child Health, Behavior and Development.
+Palermo’s longstanding NIH-funded research program has focused on assessment and treatment of chronic pain in children and adolescents.
+She is specifically interested in cognitive-behavioral interventions; delivery of psychological treatment via eHealth and mHealth interventions; sleep disturbances; and parent/family factors as they relate to pain treatment.
+Through her work as program director for the University of Washington Anesthesiology T32 program and for the Psychology Postdoctoral Fellowship Program in Pain Research, Palermo is active in training clinician–scientists at the postdoctoral and junior faculty level.

 Palermo serves on the executive boards of the Society of Pediatric Psychology and the American Pain Society, serves as editor of the Journal of Pediatric Psychology and has been elected a fellow of the American Psychological Association.
 She also serves as a member of the advisory council for the Center for Scientific Review at NIH.